thumbliner/thumbliner/loop.md

 ### Baby
 Cries when hungry; gets fed; adjusts toward crying sooner next time.

+### Driver
+Maneuvers; feels the car's response; adjusts timing and force.
+But deciding to brake is not the same as braking smoothly.
+Execution unevenness blurs the feedback.

 ### Shopper
 Purchases; learns quality after delivery; adjusts buying rules.
 The feedback is delayed.